bandirevanth/bandirevanth.github.io/README.md

 _Created on - May 19, 2025_

-Created and maintained by Bandi Revanth — building bridges between ideas and impact.
+Created and maintained by Bandi Revanth — Engineering the leap from insight to influence.